sonic-pi-net/sonic-pi/README.md

 * **Powerful** for you to find your own voice

-Sonic Pi is an open source environment designed to *teach programming concepts* in schools allowing kids to create *new sounds*.
+Sonic Pi is an open source environment designed to *teach programming concepts* in schools allowing to create *new sounds*.

 In addition to be an education resource it has evolved into a *live coding instrument* suitable